- Are you interested in the Arctic from local, regional and international perspectives?

-- Do you want to acquire specialist knowledge of Arctic affairs?
+- Do you want to acquire advanced knowledge of Arctic affairs, while based in Iceland (itself an Arctic state)?

 Programme structure